SolhavenGames/Elementals-of-Tulia/TuliaArc/CharacterArcs/AdvaArcTulia.md

 - Adva reluctantly reaches Squall Gate II after encouraged by Terkou, losing her Windsi forever.
 - Terkou encourages the pair to go out on their own, causing unexpected havoc where they can.
 - Adva meets Rai | The first encounter is coordinated by Imbra.
 Adva listens to Rai, and she slowly begins to question Terkou's leadership.
-- After this directive, Adva solo-attacks multiple smaller cities, those being the Mega Cities Casablanca, Venice, and Sao Paulo.
+- After this directive, Adva solo-attacks multiple mega cities, distrupting global trade.

 ⦿ **E-Year 2035**
 - Terkou point Adva and Imbra to New York Super City, which leads to their largest and most powerful coordinated attack.
 They face resistance as the city is also evacuated.
-- A human directly begs Adva for their life in Firen, causing Adva to question her actions.
+- A human directly begs Adva for their life in broken Firen, citing their desire to return to their family.
+This causes Adva to question her actions.
 - Adva speaks to Imbra, and they both have been having doubts.
 They confront Terkou.
 - Terkou is unapologetic.
-He continues to try to manipulate them, but Adva is enraged by his lies.
+He continues to try to manipulate them, but Adva is enraged by his manipulation.
 She attacks them before fleeing Antarctica, living with Rai and Arete in the Amazon Rainforest.
 - Adva meets Arete | Arete is understanding and forgiving of their actions, confusing Adva who expected to be outcasted.

 ⦿ **E-Year 2036**